 Enforcement of Anti-Fraud Measures

 The NFA and CFTC actively work to protect US traders from fraud, manipulation, and unethical practices.
-Brokers are required to maintain anti-fraud rules, which prevent activities such as price manipulation, deceptive marketing, or hidden fees.
+Brokers are required to maintain anti-fraud rules, which prevent activities such as price manipulation, deceptive marketing, and concealment of material information.
 Regulators closely monitor brokers to ensure that clients are getting fair and accurate pricing, and any unfair practices can result in significant penalties.

 Customer Protection Mechanisms

 Brokers must implement clear customer protection policies, including complaint-handling procedures.
-Traders must have access to a formal process for lodging complaints if they believe they have been wronged by a broker.
-The NFA’s arbitration process allows traders to resolve disputes efficiently and fairly, often without needing to go through costly and time-consuming legal processes.
+Traders must have access to a formal process for lodging complaints if they believe a broker has acted in a manner that is detrimental to their interests.
+The NFA’s arbitration process enables traders to resolve disputes efficiently and fairly, often without the need for costly and time-consuming legal proceedings.

 Cybersecurity Regulations

 In addition to the financial and operational regulations, USA brokers must comply with strict cybersecurity standards to protect sensitive client information.
-The NFA Cybersecurity Interpretive Notice requires brokers to have effective safeguards in place to prevent data breaches and unauthorized access to client accounts.
+The NFA Cybersecurity Interpretive Notice requires brokers to have adequate safeguards in place to prevent data breaches and unauthorised access to client accounts.

 These regulations are crucial in today’s digital environment, where cyberattacks on financial institutions are increasingly common.